flenniken/collections/docs/road-map.md

 [⬇](#Contents)

-# Swap Icon Location
+# Thumbnail Icon

-Swap the thumbnail and image page icons so the image icon is first.
-Remove the thumbnail icon from the index page but leave it on the image page.
+Remove the thumbnail icon from the index page but leave it on the image page?

 [⬇](#Contents)